Dissipating quartets of excitations in a superconducting circuit: Activation and characterization of a high-order dissipation channel

-Before applying these preparation and measurement methods to characterize the memory population dynamics in presence of a pump, we report that some of the memory transitions---driven either during preparation or measurement, involving a single photon or three---were frequently and transiently observed to shift or split~\cite{supmat}.
+Before applying these preparation and measurement methods to characterize the memory population dynamics in presence of a pump, we report that some of the memory transitions---driven either during preparation or measurement, involving a single photon or three---were frequently and transiently observed to shift or split (see Sec.~\ref{sec:TLS}).
 We attribute this effect to hybridization of the memory to a bath of Two-Level-Systems (TLS).
 Such TLS baths, whose frequency landscape reconfigure on timescales of the order of a second, are frequently observed in superconducting circuits~\cite{oliver2013materials,muller2019towards}.
-While the exact coupling mechanism and density of TLS's was not characterized in our experiment, {at least one of the memory transitions was typically affected by a TLS at any given time so that} waiting for the bath to reconfigure in a more favorable configuration (either passively or cycling the system to room temperature) was not a viable option.
-Instead, we use an off-resonant flux drive of large amplitude to shift the frequency of the memory transitions away from any resonant coupling with TLS's~\cite{supmat}.
-The frequency of this drive was chosen to minimize decoherence induced on the memory, but still leads to degradation of its energy relaxation and dephasing times~\footnote{ {Note that in principle, the memory coherence should not be affected by this drive as the ATS remains at a dynamical sweet-spot, in the sense that its susceptibility to magnetic flux drifts averages out over a period of the drive}}.
+While the exact coupling mechanism and density of TLS's was not characterized in our experiment, at least one of the memory transitions was typically affected by a TLS at any given time so that waiting for the bath to reconfigure in a more favorable configuration (either passively or cycling the system to room temperature) was not a viable option.
+Instead, we use an off-resonant flux drive of large amplitude to shift the frequency of the memory transitions away from any resonant coupling with TLS's.
+The frequency of this drive was chosen to minimize decoherence induced on the memory, but still leads to degradation of its energy relaxation and dephasing times~\cite{note5}.
 The datasets presented in the following section were acquired in presence of such a drive.